-Recommended Coworking Spaces in Nis and nearby
+Top Coworking Spaces in Nis and Nearby

-Recent Reviews in Nis
+Recent Reviews of Shared Office Space in Nis

 The 3rd largest city in Serbia (after Belgrade and Novi Sad), it is the hub of the Nisava District.
 One of the oldest cities in the Balkans and Europe, Nis was founded in 279BC when the Balkans invaded.
 The Romans hammered them in 75BC and built "Via Militaris" in the 1st Century.
 The birthplace of Constantine the Great, Nis is home to one of the oldest churches in Serbia - think 4th Century.
 Over run by the Byzantines until the 9th Century, they then passed the city onto the Serbs in the 12th Century.
 Conquered by the Ottomans in the 15th Century, it was then liberated by the Serbian Army in 1878.
 So historically, this is one city that has been through a lot of comings and goings, giving it a woven dense texture of history.